Health & Safety Protocols

 Hand sanitizer, soap, paper towels will be made easily accessible.

 Signage will be posted throughout the building to encourage appropriate health and safety practices.

-Adults, including educators and staff, are required to wear a mask/face covering indoors.
+Adults, including educators, are required to wear a mask/face covering indoors.

 Students four years old and above are required to wear a mask/face covering indoors.
 Masks should cover the nose and mouth.

 Masks/face coverings must be worn by all students and staff on the bus.

 Students may be required to wear mask/face coverings during arrivals, dismissals, recess times or other outdoor situations where 3 foot distance cannot be maintained.
 Staff will have the authority to require masks outdoors when they feel it’s necessary.

 Students should bring their own face coverings, but PPS will provide face coverings for students without them, as needed.